araujocode/deep-learning-art-ambiguity-analysis/README.md

 # Artistic Style Period Classification Pipeline with Ambiguity Detection

-A comprehensive, modular implementation of an artistic style period classification system using EfficientNet-B0, featuring stylistic ambiguity detection and interpretability analysis.
+A comprehensive, modular implementation of an artistic style period classification system using EfficientNet, featuring stylistic ambiguity detection and interpretability analysis.

 ## Project Overview

-This project implements a machine learning pipeline for classifying artworks into historical periods (Renaissance, Baroque, Romanticism, Impressionism, Post-Impressionism, Modernism, Surrealism, Contemporary) with a unique focus on detecting stylistically ambiguous or transitional artworks.
+This project implements a machine learning pipeline for classifying artworks into historical periods (Renaissance, Baroque, Romanticism, Realism, Impressionism, Post-Impressionism, Modernism, Contemporary) with a unique focus on detecting stylistically ambiguous or transitional artworks.

 ### Key Features